-SVaR is the potential loss in value of inventory positions during a period of significant market stress.
+SVaR is the potential loss in value of inventory positions, as well as certain other financial assets and financial liabilities, during a period of significant market stress.
 SVaR is calculated at a 99% confidence level over a 10-day horizon using market data inputs from a continuous 12-month period of stress.
 We identify the stressed period by comparing VaR using market data inputs from different historical periods.

-The table below presents our period-end, high, low and mean of the average weekly SVaR for the year ended December 2014.
+The table below presents our period-end, high, low and mean of the average weekly SVaR for the year ended December 2015.
 Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.

-Table 19: Stressed VaR
+Table 18: Stressed VaR

-\$ in millions As of December 2014 Year Ended December 2014
+\$ in millions As of December 2015 Year Ended December 2015

 GSGUK High Low Mean

-SVaR \$ 384 \$ 469 \$ 325 \$ 388
+SVaR \$ 406 \$ 406 \$ 298 \$ 336

-SVaR x Multiplier 1,1531
+SVaR x Multiplier 1,217

-RWAs \$ 14,418
+RWAs \$ 15,225

-SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs.
+SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs